Frequently Asked Questions

 Absolutely!
 The Biology Division is a great fit for all pre-health students.
 We recommend that pre-dental, pre-optometry, and pre-pharmacy students choose the pre-med track in the Bachelor of Science in Biology degree plan.
 Students planning to apply to a physician assistant program should choose the pre-PA track in the Bachelor of Science in Biology degree plan, which was designed to specifically meet prerequisites for PA school.
 For more information about all the resources available for pre-medical students at TWU, check out the Pre-Health Resources page on the TWU website.

-What is the Medical Technology program?
+What is the Medical Laboratory Sciences program?
 How is that different from the pre-med track?

 Where can I go for more information about your program?